 Consider building internal capacity with a Training of Trainers

-- Agencies often weigh the costs and benefits of relying on outside experts for ongoing staff training versus those of investing in the development of internal experts capable of delivering LGBTQ cultural competency.
-The upfront investment of time and funds may be significant when committing to internal trainer development but the benefit of having internal trainers are numerous and long-lasting.
+- Agencies often weigh the costs and benefits of relying on outside experts for ongoing staff training versus those of investing in the development of internal experts capable of delivering LGBTQ+ inclusion.
+The upfront investment of time and funds may be significant when committing to internal trainer development but the benefits of having internal trainers are numerous and long-lasting.

 - Things to consider include: Number of staff, current staff training capabilities, and access to potential trainers with existing LGBTQ competency.

 All Children – All Families maintains a comprehensive Resource List for serving and supporting LGBTQ+ children, youth and families at ACAF Resources.
 This list includes studies and reports relevant to the field, guides to best practice, and training resources.